weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 This page discuses key ideas and aspects of the new Python client.
 In addition to the code samples here, there are code samples throughout the Weaviate documentation.
 The "how-to" sections also have a large number of task oriented examples.

-Please see the migration guide below for changes in the client between beta releases.
+For changes in the client between beta releases, please see the [migration guide](../client-libraries/python#migration-guides).

 ### Key changes from `v3`